kimbjerge/few-shot-novelty/README.md

 The Omniglot data set is designed for developing more human-like learning algorithms.
 It contains 1623 different handwritten characters from 50 different alphabets and is used for few-shot learning research.

-Alternatively download and unzip the images_background.zip and images_evaluation.zip from the below GitHub. https://github.com/brendenlake/omniglot
+Alternatively to use the files on drive.google download and unzip the images_background.zip and images_evaluation.zip from the below GitHub. https://github.com/brendenlake/omniglot

 Copy the images files to data/Omniglot